 SEO & Content Marketing

 The process of optimising your website’s technical and editorial aspects so that it can be organically discovered by users when searching for specific keywords is called SEO.
 Unlike paid advertising, SEO takes time to work.
-Depending on various aspects, like domain authority (versus the competition), available assets such as a quality mobile website, link building opportunities and others, the results may vary, but they rarely happen before 6-12 months especially if the site is new, significant and has errors, or has been penalized by Panda or Penguin or any other algorithmic penalty or filter.
+The results may vary depending on various aspects, like domain authority (versus the competition), available assets such as a quality mobile website, link building opportunities, and others.
+Still, they rarely happen before 6-12 months, especially if the site is new, significant, has errors, or has been penalised by Panda or Penguin or any other algorithmic penalty or filter.

 One of the easiest ways to determine whether it’s worth investing in an SEO campaign or not is by checking your website’s ranking with tools like SEM, Ahrefs or Google Search Console.
-If the website is already ranking for some appropriate keywords, then it probably has the potential for further SEO development.
+If the website is already ranking for some appropriate keywords, it probably can further SEO development.

 Do it if your website is already ranking for useful keywords and you are willing to invest time and effort into an SEO and content management campaign.

-Don’t it if You want fast results without putting in much time and effort.
+Don’t do it if You want fast results without putting in much time and effort.

-If you have a pool of customers or an opted-in email subscription list for newsletters, promotions or offers, this can become a real gold mine.
+This can become a real gold mine if you have a pool of customers or an opted-in email subscription list for newsletters, promotions, or offers.
 Some studies claim that email marketing can provide a 4,300% ROI.
 E-commerce companies heavily rely on e-mail marketing strategies, but SMEs may also use email marketing to sell more to existing clients.